-- Log 1 Monday, October 19 30% of Grade - Log 2 Monday, November 23 20% of Grade
+• Log 1 - Monday, October 16 - 30% of Grade

+• Log 2 - Monday, November 20 - 20% of Grade

-Make note of these deadlines and email sylvan.solloway@nyu.edu and craigh.barboza@nyu.edu if you need an extension for medical reasons or other special circumstances.
+Make note of these deadlines and email sylvan.solloway@nyu.edu, craigh.barboza@nyu.edu, and careerservicesjournalism@nyu.edu if you need an extension for medical reasons or other special circumstances.
+(You can reply all to your Intern Record Sheet.)